Anastasiia-Pov/FastAPI_pet-project_to-do_list/README.md

 Main points:
 - Authentification and registration of users implemented using FastApiUsers framework;
+- Database:
-- Database - PostgreSQL, work with DB is carried out with async by SQLAlchemy ORM
+    - PostgreSQL, work with DB is carried out with async by SQLAlchemy ORM;
     - Mongo DB, work with DB is carried out by motor and PyMongo;
 - Authentification transport is cookie;
 - Authentification strategy is JWTStrategy.